SS-Brigadeführer Wilhelm Mohnke

 - Hitler died of a self-inflicted gunshot while biting a cyanide capsule while Eva Braun committed suicide along with him by ingesting cyanide.

 - Hitler after shooting his wife Eva Braun swallowed a cyanide capsule and shot himself.

 An article written by Yorkshire war reporter Joe Illingworth August 1945 casts doubt on events in the Bunker, claiming that the Russians said there was no "convincing" proof of Hitler’s demise.

-Many conspiracy theorists have rejected the accounts of suicide by Hitler as either Soviet propaganda or an attempted compromise to reconcile the different conclusions.
-According to every one of the conspiracy theorists, the investigations conducted by the American and Soviet armies at the fall of Berlin lead to the only conclusion that Hitler escaped alive and left Germany during the fall of Berlin, most probably on 22 April 1945.
+Many conspiracy theorists have rejected the accounts of suicide by Hitler as either Soviet Propaganda or an attempted compromise to reconcile the different conclusions.
+According to every one of the conspiracy theorists, the investigations conducted by the American and Soviet armies at the fall of Berlin led to the only conclusion that Hitler escaped alive and left Germany during the fall of Berlin, most probably on 22 April 1945.

 If Hitler escaped from Germany, then where did he go, and how long did he survive?
 Some say there is evidence suggesting that Hitler may have fled to Indonesia, where he married and worked at a hospital in Sumbawa.
 However, the popular consensus among the conspiracy theorists is he fled to Argentina.

 Following their surrender Mohnke and other senior German officers were treated to a banquet by the Chief of Staff of the 8th Guards Army.
 He was then handed over to the NKVD.
 On 9 May 1945, he was flown to Moscow for interrogation and kept in solitary confinement until 1949 for refusing to talk of Hitler's last days, after being transferred to Lubjanka Prison.